Samael Aun Weor: Doctrine of Synthesis

-It is stated that if a student is successful in awakening consciousness, he or she will eventually experience a continuous state of vigilance not only during the day but also while the physical body is sleeping, and most importantly after death.
+It is stated that if a student is successful in "awakening consciousness", he or she will eventually experience a continuous state of vigilance not only during the day but also while the physical body is sleeping, and most importantly after death.
 This is significant because Aun Weor states that those who have a sleeping consciousness are not aware of their postmortem condition, just as they are not aware when they are physically sleeping.
-The awakening of consciousness allows a student to continue to work regardless of their physical state.

 Religion

 Religions are viewed as idiosyncratic expressions of immutable and eternal values.
 Religions are said to be born and die in time, yet their spiritual values always remain eternal.
 When a religious form has fulfilled its mission, it begins to degenerate and dies, then a new messenger appears and delivers a doctrine appropriate for that culture.
 Different cultures require different doctrines for their development and this results in a vast difference of religious doctrines.
-Nevertheless, if one understands their core values, all religions naturally support each other.
+Nevertheless, if one understands their core values (according to Samael Aun Weor), all religions naturally support each other.
 It is stated that any authentic religion possess what are called "The Three Factors of the Revolution of the Consciousness" which are practical aspects of daily life: